WaltherPachler/SECORA_BLOCKCHAIN_/README.md

 The BlockSec2Go Python library gives you an easy way to use your cards with an Windows, Linux, or Mac device.
 Follow the steps of the getting started guide at https://github.com/WaltherPachler/SECORA_Blockchain/tree/master/python-blockchain2go.

-# Infineon's Blockchain Security 2Go Starter Kit
+## Infineon's Blockchain Security 2Go Starter Kit - Getting Started
 Infineon’s Blockchain Security 2Go starter kit provides protection of user credentials (keys) with a security controller offering security on a high level.
 It gives you a fast and easy way to build hardware-based security in your blockchain system design.

 <p align="center"><img src="doc/pictures/bcs2go_starterkit.png" width="40%" align="middle"></p>